OpenKnowledgeMaps/open-discovery/roadmap.md

 **4) Improve our capabilities for data discovery**
 Research data are among the fastest growing openly accessible scientific outputs.
 There is a need to improve on the low rate of discoverability to increase the reuse of FAIR data - up to 85% of datasets are never cited (Peters et al. 2016).
 Moreover, several new entrants to the data discovery market are following a closed and proprietary model, therefore creating open alternatives becomes all the more important.
 We want to transfer our accumulated experience and competences from literature discoverability to visibility and discoverability of research data across disciplines.
-We are building on our existing experiences with including data sets in knowledge maps as part of the VIPER project, and supplementary datasets included in BASE.
+We are building on our existing experiences with including data sets in knowledge maps as part of the [VIPER project](https://openknowledgemaps.org/viper/), and supplementary datasets included in BASE.
 Our role as lead in the GO FAIR Implementation Network “Discovery” puts us in a unique position to work with the community on three tasks:
 * **Stocktaking:** We will identify relevant open indices and innovative open source interfaces and user-facing services to be (re-)used, as well as the main use cases that we want to address.
-* **Structuring:** We will define the standards and structure of an an open ecosystem of services and interfaces for data discovery that fulfils the identified use cases.
+* **Structuring:** We will define the standards and structure of an open ecosystem of services and interfaces for data discovery that fulfils the identified use cases.
 * **Implementation:** We will work towards implementation of the ecosystem laid out above.

 **5) Refactoring project: improving our platform and its reusability**